-When I speak with my c-suite and senior level executive clients for the first time, we discuss the job search issues concerning and impacting them right now, like personal branding.
+When I speak with executive job seekers for the first time, we discuss the job search issues concerning and impacting them right now, like personal branding.

 We talk about the things they don’t know how to deal with . . . the things they don’t understand about executive job search, that may be holding them back.